 \section{Introduction}

-While the reliability of autonomous vehicles continues to improve under ideal conditions, operating in rain and snow remains a challenging proposition.
-Most autonomous driving systems rely primarily on a combination of cameras and lidar for perception, with radar sensors taking a back-seat role in the architecture \cite{burnett_jfr20}. \citet{cen_icra18} presented a successful application of a scanning radar sensor to large-scale outdoor ego-motion estimation.
+While the reliability of autonomous vehicles continues to improve, operating in rain and snow remains a challenge.
+Most autonomous driving systems rely primarily on a combination of cameras and lidar for perception, with radar sensors taking a back-seat role \cite{burnett_jfr20}. \citet{cen_icra18} presented a successful application of a scanning radar sensor to large-scale outdoor ego-motion estimation.
 Their work has inspired a resurgence of research into radar-based perception and navigation systems.
-Compared to lidar, radar is more cost efficient and robust to precipitation due to its longer wavelength.
-For these reasons, radar may be a key to enabling self-driving vehicles to operate in adverse weather.
+Compared to lidar, radar is more robust to precipitation due to its longer wavelength.
+For this reason, radar may be a key to enabling self-driving vehicles to operate in adverse weather.
 The ultimate goal of this research is to approach the performance of lidar-based algorithms in ideal conditions and surpass them in adverse conditions.